Sync-NeRF: Generalizing Dynamic NeRFs to Unsynchronized Videos: Experiments

 \subsubsection{Unsynchronized Datasets.}

 The Plenoptic Video Dataset \cite{li2022neural} contains six challenging real-world scenes with varying degrees of dynamics.
 Its multi-view videos are roughly synchronized except \texttt{coffee\_martini} scene.
 In order to simulate an in-the-wild unsynchronized capturing environment, we modify this dataset to be unsynchronized by randomly translating along the temporal axis.
 The time offsets are sampled from a normal distribution with zero mean and a standard deviation of 5, and then rounded to be integers.
-More details are in \Aref{sup:details}.
+More details are in Appendix A.

 Although the Plenoptic Video Dataset is synchronized, we cannot prepare ground truth offsets because the synchronization is not perfect.
 As a solution, we create an Unsynchronized Dynamic Blender Dataset as the following process.
 We start from free public Blender assets with motion, namely \texttt{box}, \texttt{fox}, and \texttt{deer}.
 These assets are rendered on similar camera setups.
 Subsequently, we translate the rendered videos according to random time offsets drawn from the aforementioned normal distribution.
-Then we have access to the ground truth time offsets because renderings of 3D videos are perfectly synchronized.
+Then we have access to the ground truth time offsets because these rendered videos are perfectly synchronized.
 All videos are 10 seconds long and captured in 14 fixed frontal-facing multi-view cameras at a frame rate of 30 FPS following the Plenoptic Video Dataset.
 Example frames are shown in \fref{fig:blender}.
-The dataset will be publicly available.
+The dataset is publicly available.